 The Scraper is used for solid debris.
 (We won’t discuss this here but please see our page on Post-Construction Builders Clean for more information).

 Always keep in mind that it is that the washing pad/applicator that cleans the glass.
 The better and more thoroughly you scrub the glass, the easier it is to use the rubber squeegee afterward and the better the result!

 Prepare the window washer/applicator by dipping it into the bucket of water so that it is thoroughly immersed, allowing excess water to drip back into the bucket.

-- Now run 4-5 lines of detergent from one end of the washer to the other end.
+Now run two or three lines of detergent from one end to the other

-- Now work with your fingers, the detergent into the washer until thoroughly dispersed.
+Using your fingers, work the detergent into the washer until thoroughly dispersed.

 How is the Window Squeegee used?

 The squeegee is used to collect and remove the excess dirty water once the window has been cleaned by the washer.
 You are basically guiding all the water away from the surface of the glass without letting any escape back to where it has already been removed.

 So, using the rag, pre-wipe the top edge of the glass to a width of about 1-2 centimetres from one edge right across to the other edge.